CMaldonado1/Predicting-CVD-using-OCT-images/README.md

 In this bash script provides an example of running 4 jobs in parallel simultaneously for all grid searches; the feasibility of this will depend on the capacity of the HPC you are using.
 In the `jupyter-notebooks/` folder, you'll find the notebooks for the seven classifiers tasks.
 Make sure to include the Excel files that will contain the Z's and metadata information.

+In the jupyter-notebooks are the code of the Random Forest classifiers (the seven specifies in the manuscript)